mtjarrett/fancy-index/README.md

 # Fancy Index

+`This fork allows for icons to be replaced with thumbnails of image and pdf files.
+It also includes a thumbnailer to use when dealing with larger images as well as a number of smaller features to improve UI such as grid/list view.`

 A responsive Apache index page.

 I was tired of seeing the ugly apache-generated index page, so I decided to do something about it.
 Inspired by [Seti UI](https://github.com/jesseweed/seti-ui) and [atom file-icons](https://github.com/file-icons/atom), this project adds an `.htaccess` file which tells apache to use a table, among other things, instead of `<pre>`.

-`This version allows for icons to be replaced with thumbnails on image and pdf files.
-It also includes a thumbnailer to use when dealing with larger images.`

 ### Before Fancy Index:
 ![before fancy index](before.png)